 On this Page:

 The Social Sector Trials involve the Ministries of Education, Health, Justice and Social Development, and the New Zealand Police working together to change the way that social services are delivered.

-The Trials test what happens when a local organisation or individual co-ordinates cross-agency resources, local organisations and government agencies to deliver collaborative social services.
+The Trials test what happens when a local organisation or individual directs cross-agency resources, as well as local organisations and government agencies to deliver collaborative social services.

 What is the model?

 At the core is:

 - either a contracted Non-Governmental Organisation (NGO) or an employed individual in place in these communities to lead a programme of work using cross agency resources